devMeesh0/CS180-PJ4/README.md

 `public static void publish(String ownerUserName, String storeName, String storeType, String address)`:
 This method takes in the store's details as arguments and writes them to a file called stores.txt.
 If the file does not exist, it will be created.
 If it does exist, the new store information will be appended to the end of the file.

+# Website Class
+This is the main driver class for a project that is a Seller-Customer interface.
+The class contains several methods for creating user accounts, logging in, and displaying menus for customers and sellers.
+The class uses the User, Seller, and Customer classes to represent users.

+## Fields
+`public static User currentUser` : A static field representing the current user logged into the interface.
+## Methods
+`public static void main(String[] args)` : This is the main method that runs when the program is executed.
+It takes in a Scanner object and prints out a welcome menu.
+It also catches InvalidInputException, FileNotFoundException, and IOException.

+`public static void printWelcomeMenu(Scanner scan)` throws InvalidInputException, IOException : A method that prints a welcome menu and prompts the user to either log in, create an account or quit.
+This method throws InvalidInputException and IOException.

+`public static boolean login(Scanner scanner)` throws IOException : A method that prompts the user to enter their username and password.
+It then reads a file (user.txt) and checks if the username and password match.
+If the user is a seller or customer, it sets the currentUser field to a Seller or Customer object, respectively.
+The method returns true if the login is successful, false otherwise.
+This method throws an IOException.

+`private static void setUser(String[] tokens)` : A private helper method that sets the currentUser field to a Seller or Customer object based on the tokens parameter.

+`public String[] getStores(Scanner scan)` : A method that returns an array of stores.
+This method is not implemented.

+`public static void createAccount(Scanner scanner, String fileName)` : A method that prompts the user to enter their information (name, username, password, phone number, address, and account type) and writes it to a file (user.txt).
+It then sets the currentUser field to a Seller or Customer object based on the account type.
+This method throws a FileNotFoundException.

+`blockUser()`: blocks a user by writing to a file.
+`isInvisibleToYou()`: checks if another user is invisible to the current user by reading from a file.
+`hasBlockedYou()`: checks if another user has blocked the current user by reading from a file.
+`createStore()`: creates a store by writing to a file.
+`messageCustomerList()`: displays a list of customers for the current seller to message and opens the message menu for the selected customer.
+`messageCustomerSearch()`: searches for a customer by name and opens the message menu for the found customer.
+`messageMenu()`: displays the message menu for a selected customer, allowing the current user to send and view messages.
+`editMessage(Scanner scan, User reciever)`: This method allows the user to edit a previously sent message.
+The user is prompted to select the number of the message they would like to change, and then enter the new content for that message.

+`viewMessageHistory(Scanner scan, User reciever)`: This method allows the user to view the message history between them and the recipient.

+`sendNewMessage(Scanner scan, User reciever)`: This method allows the user to send a new message to the recipient.

+`customerMenu(Scanner scan)`: This method displays the main menu for a customer.
+The user is prompted to select an action, which can include messaging a seller, blocking a user, modifying user settings, and more.

+`messageSellerList(Scanner scan)`: This method displays a list of sellers that the user can message.